 As my co-author on A Third Space, Arthur Pena, taught (and convinced me), this is not where the larger conversation is going: Question from Arthur – Is peace even possible or are we in the middle of an irreconcilable war?

 Sweet possibilities amidst deep disagreement.
 Those dire realities Arthur describes doesn’t have to (and shouldn’t stop) us from doing whatever we can to cultivate that space on our own.
 One of the most delightful conversations I’ve ever had is an ongoing exploration with a sexually and politically diverse group of friends (that we now call the “Sextet”): Is it possible for people who disagree about identity, sexuality & God to have vibrant, endearing (and ENJOYABLE) relationships?

 As reflected in that piece, our resounding answer is: YES!
 Tracy and I wrote this up for the Huffington Post after some Living Room Conversations together: Eating Hummus With the ‘Enemy’: From Aversion to Affection

-I would do about anything for that woman – she is dear to me! (and is working on a book of her own about her own dialogues with religious conservatives, as she can’t seem to get away from us!
+I would do about anything for that woman – she is dear to me! (and is currently working on a book of her own about her own dialogues with religious conservatives, as she can’t seem to get away from us!
 I’ll post her book here as soon as it’s out).

-For those who have not experienced this for themselves, it comes as something of a surprise that someone on the Other Side of precious issues can be equally thoughtful and good-hearted.
+For those who have not experienced this for themselves, it comes as something of a surprise that someone on the Other Side can be equally thoughtful and good-hearted.
 In an attempt to help awaken people to this possibility, we’ve started mapping out some of the key positions on core disagreements, like this:

 Seeing common ground clearly.
 It’s more than just disagreements that are clarified, of course.
 There are also surprising and heartening areas of common ground discovered: Ten Areas Of (Potential) Common Ground in the Conversation about Same-Sex Relationships